raucao/rs-backup/README.md

 # remoteStorage Backup/Restore

-This program allows you to backup your data from a remoteStorage account to a local hard drive and restore it to the same or another account or server.
+This program allows you to backup your data from a [remoteStorage][1] account to a local hard drive and restore it to the same or another account or server.

 ## Install